 - 2. Meanwhile, in a large nonstick skillet, cook and crumble turkey over medium-high heat until no longer pink, 6-8 minutes; drain.
-Stir in tomato sauce, water, green chilies and seasoning ingredients; bring to a boil.
+Stir in seasonings, tomato sauce, chilies and water; bring to a boil.
 Reduce heat; simmer, uncovered, 5 minutes.

 - 3. Spread noodles in a 11x7-in. baking dish coated with cooking spray.
-Spoon turkey mixture over top; sprinkle with cheese.
+Top with turkey mixture; sprinkle with cheese.
 Bake, uncovered, until cheese is melted, 10-15 minutes.

-- 4. Top with lettuce, tomatoes, olives and taco sauce.
+- 4. Top casserole with lettuce, tomatoes, olives and taco sauce.
 Serve with sour cream.
-Yield: 8 servings.
+Yield: 6 servings.

 Reviews for Taco Noodle Dish